built-on-openfin/workspace-starter/how-to/migrate-from-a-previous-version/README.md

 * The browser controls and menu [(https://developers.openfin.co/of-docs/docs/customize-browser-features)](https://developers.openfin.co/of-docs/docs/customize-browser-features)
 * Customize the template displayed as part of a search result entry in home [(https://developers.openfin.co/of-docs/docs/customize-search-results-in-home)](https://developers.openfin.co/of-docs/docs/customize-search-results-in-home)
+* Register your workspace platform with Notification Center so that your theming is taken into account.[(https://developers.openfin.co/of-docs/docs/connect-a-workspace-platform-to-notification-center)](https://developers.openfin.co/of-docs/docs/connect-a-workspace-platform-to-notification-center)

 ## What dependencies will I need?